• Latest

 The Science of Flow State

-When we enter a flow state, our brain and body undergo several changes.
+When we enter a flow state, our brain, and body undergo several changes.
 First, our brain waves change from beta waves to alpha waves.
+Beta waves are associated with anxiety and stress, while alpha waves are associated with relaxation and focus.

+This change in brain waves allows us to focus more intently on the task and tune out distractions.
 Second, our heart rate and breathing slow down.
 This decrease in heart rate and breathing allows us to conserve energy and focus more on the task.

 Third, our blood flow changes.
 When we enter a flow state, our blood flow increases to the brain’s parts responsible for attention and focus.
 This increase in blood flow allows us to focus more intently on the task.